WVURAIL/dspira-lessons/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

     <img align="center" width="300" height="146" src="/dspira-lessons/images/AirspyMini_samp_rate.png">

+    - `freq Variable` block: leave it at 1419e6.
+The band becomes 1416 – 1422 MHz, which still holds the line.

 + RTL-SDR

+    **Two changes are needed, not one.** The `samp_rate` change alone moves the hydrogen line out of the recorded band — see the box above.
+Make both.

     - Source block: Change the "Device Argument" to: rtl=0, bias=1, pack=0, as shown: